rdacomp/CollapseOS/README.md

 * From a GNU environment, can be built with minimal tooling: only [libz80][libz80], make and a C compiler are needed.

+## Organisation of this repository

+* `kernel`: Pieces of code to be assembled by the user into a kernel.
+* `apps`: Pieces of code to be assembled into "userspace" application.
+* `recipes`: collection of recipes that assemble parts together on a specific machine.
+* `doc`: User guide for when you've successfully installed Collapse OS.
+* `tools`: Tools for working with Collapse OS from "modern" environments.
+Mostly development tools, but also contains emulated zasm, which is necessary to build Collapse OS from a non-Collapse OS machine.

+Each folder has a README with more details.

 ## More information

 Go to [Collapse OS' website](https://collapseos.org) for more information on the